And this is from my heartFernando

 Than to feel good

-This post is a little longer and more roundabout than my previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous art as produced by its blacksmiths and professional sharpeners.
+This article is a little longer and more roundabout than your most humble and obedient servant’s previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous practical art as produced by its blacksmiths and professional sharpeners as background of the Japanese mindset regarding sharpening steel tools.
 But before I get into that, I would like to share some relevant words of wisdom from Hollywood’s wisest man.

 The handsome gentleman in the picture is Fernando.
 He is neither a blacksmith nor a sharpener of tools or weapons, but his insight into physical beauty and words of wisdom about happiness are pertinent to sharpening, as we shall see below.
 If you are not familiar with ‘Nando, I suggest you google him or view a video or two on BoobTube.